 Real-world case studies demonstrate the effectiveness of data analytics in the retail sector.
 Here are two examples:

 Case study 1

-In a large supermarket chain, data analytics was used to optimize the store layout.
-By analyzing in-store customer movement patterns, heatmaps, and shopper behavior, the retailer identified bottlenecks and congestion points.
+In a large supermarket chain, data analytics was used to optimise the store layout.
+By analysing in-store customer movement patterns, heatmaps, and shopper behaviour, the retailer identified bottlenecks and congestion points.